MissionLocal/unaccepted_streets/README.md

 - `output.geojson` contains the data we used for mapping (maps below).

 Notes:
-- 12 street segments from the DPW data could not be geolocated.
+- 12 street segments (out of 1900+ segments) from the DPW data could not be geolocated.
 These have been excluded.
 - The totals included in the output summary table (which we referenced in the story) does not include some "paper" streets, as these fall outside the supervisor district boundaries.

 For any questions, please email kelly@missionlocal.com